 Benchmarking In-House Vs. Partnering with a Compensation Consultant

-When you work with a consulting firm, you reduce your costs of purchasing the salary surveys yourselves as most consulting firms already have a robust database of surveys and tools already.
+When you work with a compensation consultant, you reduce your costs of purchasing the salary surveys yourselves, as most consulting firms already have a robust database of compensation surveys and tools available.
 Here are some other details to consider when implementing this project internally versus working with a third-party compensation consultant.

 However you accomplish the goal of compensation benchmarking, doing so will provide you with important market data and information to help drive the goals of your organization.
 Many of our clients conduct a benchmarking project to have a competitive advantage with their compensation strategy and ensure they have fair and equitable pay practices.